-The Company, as active suppliers for the automobile industry expose its business and products to various market risks, credit risk and liquidity risk.
-The Company's management structure with the main activities make necessary organised risk management system.
-The regulations, instructions, implementation rules and in particular, the regular communication throughout the tightly controlled management process consisting of planning, controlling and monitoring collectively form the risk management system used to define, record and minimise operating, financial and strategic risks.
-Below notes explain the sources of risks in which the Company is exposed to and how it manages the risks.
+The Company, as active suppliers for the automobile industry expose its business and products to various market risks, credit risk and figuridity risk.
+The Company's management structure with the main activities make necessary organised risk management structure with the main activities make necessary organised risk management structure.
+The regulations, implementation rules and in particular, the regular communication throughout the tightly controlled management process consisting of planning. controlling and monitoring collectively form the risk management system used to define, record and minimise operating, financial and strategic risks Below notes explain the sources of risks in which the Company is exposed to and how it manages the risks